 For more information see Acute Myeloid Leukemia: Relapsed with Previous Remission Testing Algorithm

-An interpretive report will be provided.
+An interpretive report will be provided

 Prior treatment for hematologic malignancy could affect the results obtained in this assay.
-In particular, a prior allogeneic hematopoietic stem cell transplant may cause difficulties in resolving somatic or polymorphic alterations or in assigning variant calls correctly to donor and recipient fractions, if pertinent clinical or laboratory information (eg, chimerism engraftment status) is not provided.
+In particular, a prior allogeneic hematopoietic stem cell transplant may cause difficulties in resolving somatic or polymorphic alterations or assigning variant calls correctly to donor and recipient fractions, if pertinent clinical or laboratory information (eg, chimerism engraftment status) is not provided.

-This test was developed, and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
-This test has not been cleared or approved by the US Food and Drug Administration.
+This test was developed and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
+It has not been cleared or approved by the US Food and Drug Administration.

 81120